SRIJON027/Chakma-Hate-Speech-Survey-App/README.md

 Navigation: Select "Admin Login" from the sidebar.

-Password: Jamwa_tribal_adam_1984@ (Change this in app.py if needed).
+Password: Set in app.py as:

+ADMIN_PASSWORD = "YOUR_NEW_PASSWORD"

-Capabilities: View progress metrics, active users, and download the full dataset as CSV.
+Capabilities: View progress metrics, active users, and download the dataset as CSV.

 ❓ Troubleshooting

-Error

-Solution
+Error	Solution

-APIError: [400]... not supported

-You are using an .xlsx (Excel) file.
-Create a new Google Sheet and copy your data there.

-KeyError: 'User1_Option_1'

-Your Google Sheet is missing headers.
-Copy the headers listed in Step 3 above into Row 1.

-gspread.exceptions.SpreadsheetNotFound
+APIError: [400]...
+Use a Google Sheet instead of an Excel file.

-The SHEET_ID in app.py is wrong OR you haven't shared the sheet with the Service Account email.
+KeyError: 'User1_Option_1'	Ensure headers are correctly in Row 1. gspread.exceptions.SpreadsheetNotFound	Check the SHEET_ID and that the sheet is shared with the Service Account.

 📦 Deployment (Streamlit Cloud)